really-no-name/CloudComputingMiniProject/README.md

 ### **Chapter 3: Summary**

 CURD of this library project is fully implemented, and the front-end uses fetch to request the REST-API service interface, perform additions, deletions, modifications, and queries, and connects to GCP-Mysql for data storage.

+## Contribute

+Contributions of any kind are welcome.
+Please ensure that your code follows this project's design and coding guidelines.

+## License

+This project is licensed under the MIT license.
+See the `LICENSE` file for more information.